 YouTube is a free media streaming server.
 All you need is a Gmail account to sign in.
 You may create personalized videos and add to YouTube as Unlisted, so only those individuals will be able to view the videos.
 You may add to your Blackboard course by sharing the Unlisted link or embedding the YouTube player.

 You may create a video on your computer or from a mobile device.
 If you are doing a quick announcement video, a mobile device might be the quickest way to record and upload to YouTube.
-If you are recording from a computer, you may need to download recorder/editor software, such as Camtasia or Active Presenter.
+If you are recording from a computer, you may need to download recorder/editor software, such as Camtasia, Active Presenter or Screencastify.
 GSU does have limited licensing to Camtasia.
 Please contact the GSU Helpdesk for further questions regarding Camtasia.
-Active Presenter is free with limited functionality.
+Active Presenter and Screencastify are free with limited functionality.

 Open the Create YouTube Video web tutorial to learn more.